sesha-2k3/dbt-model-generator/README.md

 ## DBT model generator
-App that can convert the Natural language descriptions of transformations to SQL (Snowflake / Postgres) queries.
+App that can convert the Natural language descriptions of transformations to SQL (Snowflake / Postgres) Models.